LukasWoodtli/WebPage/content/language_implementation_patterns.md

 ### Designing High-Level Interpreter Memory Systems

 *"High-level interpreters store values according to variable names, not memory addresses (like low-level interpreters and CPUs do).
-That means we’ve got to represent memory with a dictionary mapping names to values.
+That means we've got to represent memory with a dictionary mapping names to values.
 There are three kinds of memory spaces to worry about for most programming languages: global memory, function spaces (for parameters and locals), and data aggregate instances (structs or objects)."*

 ### Processing Instructions